Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 - Submission of a digital portfolio in the final semester of course work.

-Information pertaining to student learning and achievement in the sport management programs accredited by COSMA can be obtained by visiting the Department of Kinesiology, Nutrition, and Recreation website or by contacting the department chair, Dr. Jason Wagganer at firstname.lastname@example.org or 573-651-2197.
+Information pertaining to student learning and achievement in the sport management programs accredited by COSMA can be obtained by visiting the Department of Allied Health, Kinesiology, and Sport Sciences website or by contacting the department chair, Dr. Jason Wagganer at firstname.lastname@example.org or 573-651-2197.

 To be eligible for enrollment in the majority of courses offered by the Teacher Preparation Program and required for a teaching degree (BSE, BSFCSE, BME), students must be admitted to the Teacher Preparation Program (TPP).
 Applications can be found on the Educator Preparation site.
 Students should apply for admission to the TPP upon having met the following entrance criteria: